aem56/ExerciseAnalysis/README.md

 The analysis and descriptions are available in html, rmd, md and pdf format above.
 The md and pdf format can be opened within git, the html format needs to be downloaded and opening in a browser.

-I recommend viewing the pdf or md versions.
+I recommend viewing the pdf version.